0nyr/journals2data/README.md

 * [ ] Test threads and concurent writing to a file
 * [X] Make a URL source set with no paywall from manual verifications.

-I have added new classses like `SourceInfo` to build a more robust clean code solution for loading configs.
+I have added new classes like `SourceInfo` to build a more robust clean code solution for loading configs.
 This is still buggy and need a fix.

 Added support for Python3 static typing features, with custom types and options.

 > NB: some websites have paywalls only over certain articles.